-Policy for Late Assignments: Assignments are due at 6: 30 pm MST.
-You have an automatic 24-hour grace period (with no late penalty) on all assignments.
-Assignments submitted after the grace period are subject to a one-grade-level late penalty (e.g., B to B-) for each day late, including weekends.
+Due Dates, Grace Period, & Late Penalties: Assignments are due at 7:00 pm MST, but there is an automatic 24-hour grace period (with no late penalty) on all assignments.
+Assignments submitted after the grace period are subject to a one-grade-level late penalty (e.g., B to B-) for each day late, including weekends (to a minimum D grade).
+It is the student's responsibility to keep a copy of all assignments submitted.